SSI BENEFITS FOR LOW BIRTH WEIGHT INFANTS

 HOW DOES THE SSA DETERMINE DISABILITY IF THE CHILD DOES NOT MEET THEIR RULES?

 Even if your child does not meet the rules for low birth weight, the SSA can still pay SSI benefits for other conditions.
 For example, the most common disorders of prematurity and low birth weight include retinopathy of prematurity, chronic lung disease of infancy, intraventricular hemorrhage (IVH), necrotizing enterocolitis (NEC), and periventricular leukomalacia (PVL).
 Other disorders include poor nutrition and growth failure.
 Additionally, your child may have hearing disorders or seizure disorders.
 Also, your child may have cerebral palsy and developmental disorders.
-The SSA looks at these disorders under the affected body systems.
+The SSA looks at these medical conditions under the affected body systems.

 If an infant or toddler has a severe medical condition that does not meet any of SSA’s rules, then the SSA can consider whether the child’s condition medically equals a listing.
 If the child’s condition does not meet or medically equal a listing, then the SSA will decide whether the child’s condition functionally equals the listings.